 “Although many people consider Manulife Bank a virtual bank, I can assure you there is nothing virtual about the relationship we have with our financial advisors and our customers,” says Fedchyshyn.
 “It’s still people working with people to achieve a financial goal.
 We depend on our customers for word of mouth references and we earn that benefit when we deliver results.”

 “Manulife Bank is changing the face of banking with our unique products and delivery channel,” says Fedchyshyn.
-“Our strategic decision, a few years ago, to form a combined team of SIT and Manulife Bank professionals to help meet our goals was a great success.
+“Our strategic decision, a few years ago, to form a combined team of Portfolio+ Inc. and Manulife Bank professionals to help meet our goals was a great success.
 We now have a team of experts that assesses and responds to market opportunities at a speed and depth I’ve rarely witnessed in our industry.”

 Established in 1993, Manulife Bank was the first federally regulated bank opened by an insurance company in Canada.
 It is a Schedule l federally chartered bank and a wholly-owned subsidiary of Manulife Financial, one of Canada's leading financial institutions.

 As of November 2009, Manulife Bank has more than $15.5 billion in assets and serves clients across Canada in all provinces and territories.
 With a high-quality loan portfolio, the majority of loans being in residential mortgages, Manulife Bank is a profitable and well-capitalized organization.